 The purpose of Christmas in the City is to alleviate the impact of poverty and homelessness on Boston-area families, and to work towards the goal of eliminating homelessness.
 In addition to our annual holiday party, which each year hosts thousands of guests, we distribute gifts to thousands of other families in need of assistance during the holiday season.
 We provide Thanksgiving food baskets to families who need help with putting a traditional Thanksgiving meal on the table.
 In 2018, we ran the first Halloween in the City, making a space where inner-city kids could safely trick-or-treat in their own neighborhood.
 Througout the year, our Helping Families program offers advice and assistance to families transitioning from shelters to their own housing.
 Each fall, we run the annual Christmas in the City Job Fair.
 The Village Project is focused on education.

 So, we do lots of things, and are always looking to add new events and programs to our roster.

 How does Christmas in the City work?

-We function because thousands of us give time and money to help our neighbors.
+Christmas in the City is an all-volunteer organization.
+There is no paid staff.
+We’re able to do what we do because thousdands of folks volunteer their time, talent and treasure to help our neighbors.
 Our volunteers range in age from kids in elementary schools to retirees.
-We all do what our circumstances allow, some of us giving an hour or two of our time or a donation of a toy or a small check, to substantial commitments of time and money.
+We all do what our circumstances allow, some of us giving an hour or two of our time or a donation of a toy or a small check, others making substantial commitments of time and money.

 We have found that by pulling together and doing our best, good things happen.